-F-VI VALUE INVESTING (4 credits, I mode)
+F-VI VALUE INVESTING (12-Mode) (4 credits)

 The course aims at exposing students to the principles and practice of value investing.
-It has an empirical flavour to it and examines various studies on investing ideas.
+It has an empirical flavour to it and examines various studies on invosting ideas.
 The course also has a detailed study of select stocks.
 It is a practical course.

-- Understand and explain the different approaches to equity investment - Be able to evaluate the historical performance of a stock/portfolio constructed using an investing screen - Be able to carry out and make a report on quantitative as well as qualitative evaluation of stocks for potential investment
+· Understand and explain the different approaches to equity investment

+· Be able to evaluate the historical performance of a stock/portfolio constructed using an investing screen

+· Be able to carry out and make a report on quantitative as well as qualitative evaluation of stocks for potential investment